Healthy, happy mum = healthy, happy baby

 What do we mean by taking a break?

 It doesn’t matter what you do, so long as it’s something you enjoy that recharges your batteries and makes you happy.
 Why not make a list, and stick it to the fridge and tick them off one by one?

 - Sleep: Nothing recharges the batteries quite like a daytime nap.
 But don’t forget to try and snatch some ‘me time’ while you’re awake as well, even if it’s reading a chapter of a book.

-- Meditation: Find a quiet spot, make yourself comfortable, and listen to some a guided mediation.
+- Meditation: Find a quiet spot, make yourself comfortable, and listen to some a guided meditation.
 Here are some great meditations to choose from (link to meditation page).

 - Indulge: Book a massage or run a hot bath with candles, and let the tensions and trials of motherhood seep out of your body.